aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 You can get a collection of document variables using the **variables** property.
 Variable names and values are strings.

-The following code example shows how to enumerate document variables:
+The following code example shows how to add and access document variables:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-working_with_document_properties-GetVariables.py" >}}